 What should I look for in a home beam?

-Choose one with the regulation 4-inch width, sturdy construction, and ideally adjustable height.
-A suede-like cover replicates competition grip and feel.
+Choose one with the regulation width, sturdy build, and ideally a suede-like cover for competition-style grip.
+Adjustable height is a bonus.

 Do elite gymnasts still use low beams?